What sanctions could Russia face if it invades Ukraine?

 Energy restrictions

+Had it been given the go-ahead, Nord Stream 2 would have enabled Russia to pump an estimated additional 55 billion cubic metres of gas to Germany each year, doubling its present capacity and increasing its regional energy dominance.

-Mr Biden has already said the pipeline would be halted if Russia invades Ukraine.
-And, in a message to European allies, Mr Johnson said they needed to end their reliance on Russia’s natural gas.
+Mr Biden had already warned the lucrative pipeline would be halted if Russia invaded Ukraine.

 Loading....